kryanbz/kryanbz/README.md

 - 👋 Hi, I’m @kryanbz
 - 👀 I’m interested in teaching and learning Web Development
-- 🌱 I’m currently learning MEAN stack
+- 🌱 I’m currently improving my web dev sckills
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...